LibrariesHacked/librarieshacked.github.io/_posts/2023-07-13-missing-libraries.md

 In 2018 a request was forwarded to Libraries Hacked from the Libraries Taskforce, then part of DCMS.
 A researcher was trying to find somewhere that didn’t have a public library, where having one would have a significant positive impact on the community.

 This was shortly after the [Public libraries in England: basic dataset](https://www.gov.uk/government/publications/public-libraries-in-england-basic-dataset) had been released, providing open data on library locations.
-That data could be used to assess the current library network.
+That could be used to assess the current library network.
 It was also proposed that [literacy data published by the National Literacy Trust and Experian](https://www.experianplc.com/media/latest-news/2017/86-of-english-constituencies-have-entrenched-problems-with-literacy/) could provide data on areas in particular need of a library.

 This has been on our project longlist for a long time, but other things got in the way.
 Also, the Experian/NLT data wasn't appetising.
-It was at Local Authority Ward level, and they are large and unwieldy administrative geographies, rather than population-based ones.
+It was at Local Authority Ward level, and those are large and unwieldy administrative geographies, rather than population-based ones.
 It seemed likely that more detailed deprivation data, such as the [indices of multiple deprivation](https://www.gov.uk/government/statistics/english-indices-of-deprivation-2019) would be required, which are published at census-based geographies.
-Those would need to be matched to geographies for real places, such as towns, alongside population to find the most significant.
+They would need to be matched to geographies for recognisable places, alongside population to find the most significant.
 It seemed a task destined to sit on the back-burner.

 However, The Library and Information Association (CILIP) recently announced an invitation to tender for a project called Future Libraries.
 It included this introduction: